textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 File paths and names
 : Italic
 : Example 1: The login is found at *domain.tld/textpattern*.
-: Example 2: *.htaccess*, *index.php*
+: Example 2: The contents of your *.htaccess* file will appear in the Diagnostics panel.
+: Example 3: The magic happens in the root *index.php* file, though you don’t see it.
-: Notes: File paths and names should not be marked up as code unless they appear in an actual code snippet.
-Also, file extensions should always be added to file names.
+: Notes: Always include file extensions to file names.
+Do not mark up paths and file names as code unless they appear in an actual code snippet.
+Do not prefix directory names with a foreslash (e.g. */textpattern*) unless describing an actual URI path.
+Do not italicize these elements when used in a block list that represents a file tree structure (every item would be needlessly italicized).

 **Explanation of above rules:**